kmcinturf/MLB_Baseball_Stats/README.md

 ### **Extract:**

-In **Jupyter Notebook** we used **Splinter**, **BeautifulSoup**, and **ChromeDriverManager** to automate our data scraping process.
+In **Jupyter Notebook** we used **Splinter**, **BeautifulSoup**, **Pandas**, and **ChromeDriverManager** to automate our data scraping process.
 We first created a table, with a player column to allow for merging/joining, for all starting pitcher and hitter rankings by reading in the html for the rankings table (pd.read_html).
 Then we executed a for loop that uses splinter to traverse through each link of our players to get their bio information as well as their season stats and created a list of dataframes.

 ### **Transform:**

 We transformed our data in our in two separate **Jupyter Notebooks**, one for hitters and another starting pitchers(SP), using both **Pandas** & **Python**.
 We created a for loops that will go through the list of dataframes for hitters and SP stats and append their respective stats into specific column headers.
 This will allow us to load our data into our relational database with ease.
 In the player stats dataframes we noted there were some players which were traded during a season creating nulls.
 We fixed this issue by using a forward fill function to replace the nulls with the preceding rows value.

 ### **Load:**